 - All children may have some problems with self-control

-- Other problems can result in similar behavior to ADHD
+- Other problems can result in similar behaviour to ADHD

 - Other problems can overlap and hide those of ADHD